 During the backup process, Veeam Backup & Replication connects to VMs via the network or the VMware VIX channel (Windows-based VMs only) and examines VM content.
 If applications such as Oracle are detected, Veeam starts application-aware image processing, a special mechanism to maintain applications and database consistency in backups:

 In the case of Oracle, Veeam Backup & Replication automatically examines environment variables where the databases are located and shifts them into backup mode.
 The main command that Veeam executes apart from the others is “ALTER DATABASE BEGIN BACKUP.”
-The backup job is retained for a couple of seconds to take a VM snapshot and releases the backup mode on the DB afterwards (after some seconds).
+The backup job is retained for a couple of seconds to take a VM snapshot and then releases the backup mode on the DB afterwards (after some seconds).
 The snapshot is then used to create the actual backup.

-Along with the image-level backup, you can perform Oracle Archive Log Backups as frequently as needed to have the least possible data loss in case of failure, and to enable point-in-time recovery or restore to a specific transaction.
+Along with the image-level backup, you can perform Oracle archive log backups as frequently as needed to have the least possible data loss in case of failure, and to enable point-in-time recovery or restore to a specific transaction.

-There’re various other Oracle commands and RMAN scripts used by Veeam according to the Oracle best practice backup and restore guidelines to check the database is consistent after the restore.
+There are various other Oracle commands and RMAN scripts used by Veeam according to the Oracle best practice backup and restore guidelines to check the database is consistent after the restore.
 The full list of commands is documented in the Appendix of the white paper, Veeam Availability Suite and SAP on Oracle Deployment Guide.

 Once you complete the Oracle backup job configuration, click Finish to start the backup process:

 Veeam Backup & Replication gives you a choice of options to restore Oracle databases.
 You can restore from an image-level backup or from storage snapshots.
-Instant VM Recovery is there used to start the entire server in just two 2 minutes (+ boot time) or to granularly recover files.
+Instant VM Recovery is used to start the entire server in just two minutes (+ boot time) or to granularly recover files.